arialdomartini/arialdomartini.github.io/_posts/emacs/2024-05-08-emacs-fsharp.md

 - lisp
 - fsharp
 ---
-So you want to program in F# with Emacs?
+So you want to code in F# with Emacs?
 I can relate, I also love both.
 Oh dear, if I love them!

-So, hey, presto!
+So, presto!
 Let's make Emacs your next F# IDE!  <!--more-->
 # TD;DR
 * Install [Eglot][eglot], [fsharp-mode][fsharp-mode-melpa] and [eglot-fsharp][eglot-fsharp-melpa].
 * That's it.
 It is really that simple.